michael/documents/README.md

 3. Navigate to `documents/hello-world` and open for editing.

-4. Now add a paragraph to the button of the document, save the changes and consider pushing them to your forn and submitting a Pull Request.
+4. Now add a paragraph to the button of the document, save the changes and consider pushing them to your fork and submitting a Pull Request on Github.
 I will merge asap!

 Please post any feedback in the [Stencila Community Forum](https://community.stenci.la/).